chili-publish/grafx-documentation/docs/GraFx-Developers/connectors/media-connector/build-a-simple-media-connector/index.md

 1. Fetching thumbnails for the image selector UI
 2. Fetching full-size images for other use cases (editor and output)

-For more details on additional options, please refer to the [Media Connector Deep Dive](link-to-documentation).

 ### Implementing the Download Method

 Here's the implementation of the `download` method: